 People often revert to overspending as a way to relieve stress.
 Having a bad day isn’t a great reason to justify buying mean you deserve those new earrings.
 Shop when you are on an emotional high instead of when you are tired, hungry, stressed, etc. Do not shop when you have had a bad day or because you feel like you deserve it.
 You deserve financial freedom more than you deserve a new pair of shoes.

 Using a debit card is a great option to help stop overspending.
 Debit cards allow to only spend the amount that available in your spending or checking account.
 If you have $5, you can only spend $5.
 Keeping track of the immediate impact will help you say “no” to some unnecessary purchases.
-Luckily there are banks, such as Chime, that are actually designed to help you save money.
+Luckily there’s Chime, an award-winning mobile banking app and debit card, that is actually designed to help you save money.
 Chime helps you stay on top of your finances and save with features like daily balance notifications and Automatic Savings.

 Budget for the Unexpected